Employment

 Do restrictive covenants apply if I'm made redundant?

 Technically yes — restrictive covenants survive termination regardless of the reason.
 However, courts are less sympathetic to employers enforcing covenants against employees they chose to let go.
-In practice, enforceability is weaker in redundancy situations.
+In practice, enforceability is weaker in redundancy situations, and some employment lawyers argue that compulsory redundancy may release you from post-termination restrictions altogether, though this is not settled law.

 Can restrictive covenants be added after I've started the job?